 - a. evaluate the curriculum and make recommendations to the Faculty concerning curricular policy and curricular changes, - b. recommend and monitor graduation requirements. - c.
 The Committee will report its actions at the next regular meeting of the Faculty.
 In such reports, Committee proposals to add, delete, or modify courses or modify the requirements of existing degree programs, majors, or minors shall be considered approved unless specific contrary action is taken at the Faculty meeting at which the report is presented.
 [94-1, 98-14, 04-16] - 5.4.3.4.2 Each year, the Committee will form a subcommittee to review proposals to alter the existing curriculum.
-This subcommittee will normally include the Registrar; the Associate Dean of Curriculum or his/her representative; and others appointed by the Chair as needed.
+This subcommittee will normally include the Registrar; the Dean of the Curriculum (or the Dean of Curriculum's representative); and others appointed by the Chair as needed.
 The Chair of the Curriculum and Educational Policy Committee shall invite the Director of the Engineering Division to the subcommittee meetings to discuss all curricular issues that may have an impact on the ABET accreditation of engineering programs.
-The duties of the subcommittee will be to: [Rev. 09-16, 13-27] [Revised per Provost] - a. review all new course proposals (including summer, interim, and evening programs) and proposals for program changes and submit its findings to the full Committee; - b. review and recommend to the full Committee changes in course offerings proposed by the departments, including withdrawals, additions, and changes in content and credit; and - c. review and recommend to the full Committee proposed changes in departmental and program requirements for the major and requirements for bachelor's degrees.
-[Rev. 1991, 94-1, 94-49] - 5.4.3.5 The Diversity Committee consists of six elected faculty, including at least four with tenure and at least two members from each pair of divisions (humanities/social science and natural science/engineering); two students; and as ex officio members, the Dean of the Faculty and the Vice President for Campus Life (or his/her representative).
-[Rev. 1989, 1991, 94-2, Rev. 1995, 1998, 00-15, 01-11, 08-30, 10-03, 10-71, 11-3, 2014, 16-21, 16-29]
+The duties of the subcommittee will be to: [Rev. 09-16, 13-27, 2019] - a. review all new course proposals (including summer, interim, and evening programs) and proposals for program changes and submit its findings to the full Committee; - b. review and recommend to the full Committee changes in course offerings proposed by the departments/programs, including withdrawals, additions, and changes in content and credit; and - c. review and recommend to the full Committee proposed changes in departmental and program requirements for the major and requirements for bachelor's degrees.
+[Rev. 1991, 94-1, 94-49] - 5.4.3.5 The Enrollment Planning Committee consists of four elected faculty, one from each division; two students; and, as ex officio members, the Vice President for Enrollment Management, the Dean of Admissions, and the Director of Financial Aid (or their representatives).
+[Board, June 4, 1977, 91-12, 94-1, 94-50, 95-20, 97-3, 99-17, 00-15, 08-29, 09-02, 09-32, 10-03, 11-3, 2014, 13-32]